 The number one problem to look for is rust.
 You need to check sills; stick your hand behind the sill near the end where it meets the rear wheel arch.
 If its rotten there, just get back in your car and go home right now.
 While you’re grovelling on the ground down there, check the rear quarter panel and the rear wheel arch, running your fingers around the inside lip of the arch to feel for filler.
 This is the prime area for rust on an MX5.

-The youngest MK1 MX5 is 22 years old and most are older so its not just straightforward rust that you are looking for.
+The youngest MK1 MX5 is 24 years old and most are older so its not just straightforward rust that you are looking for.
 I know many experts say that MX5 sills fall into two categories: they have either been repaired OR will need repairing soon.
 I can confirm from my own experience that bodywork repairs are going to be present on most older MX5s –especially around the rear sill area.
 Accept that now and you won’t waste lots of time looking for showroom condition cars.
-I know that sounds harsh but it’s a reality and if you decide to hang on and look for a car with original, mint condition sills, then be prepared to wait and look for a very long time or pay over the odds for a car.
+I know that sounds harsh but it’s a reality and if you decide to hang on and look for a car with original, mint condition sills, then be prepared to wait and look for a very long time or pay a lot of money.
 A repaired car isn’t a bad thing: the key is working out how well the any repairs have been carried out.

 The front end of the car fares much better but look for rust on the front wing where it meets the bumper and check out the windscreen pillars for more rust, though corrosion here is more common on UK cars.
 Its also worth checking the inside of the boot lid for rust though at least replacement boot lids are cheap and easy to fit, so don’t panic if its not perfect.
 Talking of boots, check the driver’s side rear wing for a small dent in the middle of the panel.
 The panel will usually be dented from the inside out and it’s a sign that the battery which lives in the boot, hasn’t been secured down correctly and has moved, causing damage.
 You’ll need to sort out a battery clamp otherwise it will fail its MOT.

 If you get on your hands and knees directly behind the car, you can get a good view of much of the underside of the car including the floor pans and sills.
 While you’re down there, have a good look at the suspension: the rear lower arms can rust terribly (usually much worse on UK cars) and a broken spring is an increasingly common problem now that we have so many speed bumps around.
+At the front of the car, its worth trying to check for split rubber boots on track rod ends (cheap and easy to replace) and on top and bottom ball joints (quite a bit more involved to replace).
 You might notice that there is what looks like a chassis member running along the floor on each side of the underside.
 In reality, these are not chassis members at all and have very little structural strength: they supposedly add a little strength to the floor pan and they are constructed from very thin metal (they-re known as 'chassis rails in the MX5 world).
 Unfortunately, many owners choose to use these as a jacking point and squash them flat.
 Its not the end of the world and repair isn’t too difficult.